Euro ministers give blessing to Greek bailout, wooing IMF on debt

 The agreement foresees up to 25 billion euros being set aside for bank capital, with 10 billion of that immediately and up to 15 billion by mid-November, after officials conduct stress tests of the banks’ requirements.
 Shares issued by banks in return for capital are to be placed in a privatization fund.

+After some discussion in the Eurogroup, ministers decided that bank depositors would not see funds confiscated as part of a “bail-in” of other creditors.
+EU rules taking effect next year could have hit account holders but, Dijsselbloem said, ministers felt that prospect would hamper stabilizing the banking system.

-After debating through the night, the Greek parliament gave its backing to Tsipras’ plans to legislate what creditors want, though he had to rely on opposition votes after nearly a third of his own supporters rebelled, forcing him to consider a confidence vote that could pave the way for early elections.
+After debating through the night on Thursday, the Greek parliament gave its backing to Tsipras’ plans to legislate what creditors want, though he had to rely on opposition votes after nearly a third of his own supporters rebelled, forcing him to consider a confidence vote that could pave the way for early elections.

 After defeating conservatives in January, Tsipras remains hugely popular for standing up to Germany and he would be expected to win again, given an opposition in disarray.